suhuiii/Colorburst/README.md

 ![Coloring some camels](/demo-images/colorburst-camel.gif?raw=true)

 ## Installation and Usage
-As of this writing, extension is in <em>fully working beta</em> but has not been published on Chrome Store.
+As of this writing, extension is in _fully working beta<_ but has not been published on Chrome Store.
 To try it out on your chrome browser, download the folder and follow the instructions [here](https://developer.chrome.com/extensions/getstarted#unpacked)

 ## Background